Skip to main content

 "Religious peace, brotherhood, can never exist unless all religions are willing to completely divest themselves of all ecclesiastical authority and fully surrender all concept of spiritual sovereignty.
 God alone is spirit sovereign."
 (134:4.4)

 God alone is spirit sovereign.
-That is one of the most consequential sentences in the revelation.
-It rules out every claim to ecclesiastical authority, every claim to "chosen people" status, every claim that one tradition has the franchise on the Father.
-Not because those claims are politically inconvenient.
-Because they are theologically false.
+It is one of the most consequential sentences in the revelation, and its force is theological rather than diplomatic.
+It rules out every claim to ecclesiastical authority, every claim to chosen-people status, every claim that one tradition holds the franchise on the Father, not because such claims are politically inconvenient but because they are simply false.
+The surrender Jesus asks for is not a concession to other religions.
+It is a recognition of a fact that was always true.

 Theme 4: Equality without supersovereignty is a trap

-This is the theme almost nobody notices, and it is one of the most psychologically acute things in the entire UB.
+This is the theme almost nobody notices, and it is among the most psychologically acute passages in the entire book.
+Most readers expect a teacher of brotherhood to praise equality without qualification.
+Jesus does the opposite.

 "Freewill beings who regard themselves as equals, unless they mutually acknowledge themselves as subject to some supersovereignty, some authority over and above themselves, sooner or later are tempted to try out their ability to gain power and authority over other persons and groups.
 The concept of equality never brings peace except in the mutual recognition of some overcontrolling influence of supersovereignty."
 (134:4.9)

-Sit with that.
-Equality, by itself, does not produce peace.
-Free will beings who consider themselves equals, unless they share some recognition of an authority above themselves, will sooner or later test their ability to dominate one another.
-The cure is not the elimination of inequality.
-The cure is mutual subjection to a common higher authority.
-In the Urmia teaching, that authority is the Father.
-He is over every religion, over every nation, over every individual.
-When all the room agrees on that, the room can hold thirty religions without bloodshed.
+Sit with that, because it cuts against a reflex of the modern age.
+Equality by itself does not produce peace.
+Free will beings who consider themselves equals, sharing no recognition of any authority above them, will sooner or later test their ability to dominate one another.
+The cure Jesus prescribes is not the elimination of inequality, which would only relocate the problem; it is the mutual subjection of equals to a common higher sovereignty.
+In the Urmia teaching that sovereignty is the Father, who stands over every religion, every nation, and every individual alike.
+When the whole room agrees on that, the room can hold thirty religions without bloodshed.
 When the room loses sight of it, the room divides.
+This is, in effect, Jesus' diagnosis of every conflict in human history.
+We claim equality, and because there is no shared higher sovereignty to which we are jointly subject, we test each other.
+Every empire begins this way, and so does every schism and every sectarian war.

 Theme 6: The chosen-people delusion has to go